Here are some tips on troubleshooting Enigmail installation and use:

 Click on the Uninstall button

-11. I get an error message saying that Enigmail or Enigmime or IPC failed to initialize
+7. I get an error message saying that Enigmail or Enigmime failed to initialize

-If you use a Thunderbird or SeaMonkey version coming from some other source (e.g. the provider of your Linux distribution), or if you built Thunderbird yourself, you should either use an Enigmail version built by the same source, or build Enigmail yourself.
+If you use a Thunderbird or SeaMonkey version coming from some other source (e.g. as part of of your Linux distribution), or if you built Thunderbird yourself, you should either use an Enigmail version built by the same source, or build Enigmail yourself.
 For building Enigmail, refer to the Source Code section.
-Please don't file any bug report concerning this problem, it is not solvable.

 This is sometimes a problem after having upgraded Thunderbird/SeaMonkey.
 Check in the Add-ons manager if Enigmail is compatible with the version of your application.